indimail/tinydnssec/README.md

 For help in installing and setting up curvedns look at this [Document](https://github.com/mbhangui/tinydnssec/blob/master/tinydnssec-1.05/curvedns-0.88/INSTALL-curvedns.md)

+# Binary Installation

+binaries for tinydnssec is available for most linux distributions at [openSUSE Build Service](https://software.opensuse.org//download.html?project=home%3Aindimail&package=tinydnssec).
+You just need to click and follow the instructions to install and setup tinydnssec with ease.

 # SUPPORT INFORMATION

 tinydnssec is supported at IndiMail